opencog/atomspace/opencog/sheaf/README.md

 whatever).
 Here, one typically has some "inference axioms", which are used connect statements together to get the inference result.
-For example, “No man is an island" and "Aristotle is a man" -> “Aristotle is not an island" makes clear that 'man' is the attachement (jigsaw connector).
+For example, “No man is an island" and "Aristotle is a man" -> “Aristotle is not an island" makes clear that 'man' is the attachment (jigsaw connector).
 Hooking together 'man' across the two statements allows the inference to be made.